surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 7.8.0-b.1 =
+= 7.8.0-rc.1 =

 (2020/06/04) Minor code optimization when getting folder and file path information for WPSSO add-ons.
-Fixed missing metabox in term editing pages for taxonomies with 'show_in_menu' = false.
+Fixed missing Document SSO metabox in term editing pages for taxonomies registered with 'show_in_menu' as false.

 = 7.7.0 =